Resources Available for Families

 Childcare & Preschool

-Child Care Assistance Program - The Child Care Assistance Program (CCAP) helps families living within Seattle city limits who have with a parent working or attending school to pay for childcare for children one month to 12 years of age.
+Child Care Assistance Program - Helps families living in Seattle who have a parent working or attending school to pay for childcare for children from one month old until their 13th birthday.

 Early Childhood Education and Assistance Program (ECEAP)/Head Start